-In June, 2018, a contentious debate emerged over President Trump’s family separation policy, which lead to a tweeted photograph by activist Alan Vargas of a woman, Roslyn La Liberte, wearing a “Make America Great Again” hat yelling at a high school student during a civil council meeting.
+In June 2018, a contentious debate emerged over President Trump’s family separation policy, which leads to a tweeted photograph by activist Alan Vargas of a woman, Roslyn La Liberte, wearing a “Make America Great Again” hat yelling at a high school student during a city council meeting.
 The woman in the photo, according to Vagas’ tweet, was said to have called the student several derogatory names, telling him he was “going to be the first deported.”

 MSNBC host Joy Reid simply hit the retweet button, broadcasting the tweet to her 1.2 million Twitter followers.
 Subsequently, it came to light that the woman in the “Make America Great Again” did not in fact say such hurtful things to the student, with Reid recognizing her wrong a week later, noting in a tweeted apology, “It appears I got this wrong.”
 Well, as one could guess, according to La Liberte, the apology was insufficient, and Reid was slapped with a defamation suit on September 25th, 2018, which requested punitive damages (to be addressed below).